A Subconference of the World Design Cities Conference

 In theater, the dramaturg is the person who holds the intellectual architecture of a production — researching context, questioning choices, ensuring coherence.
 The dramaturg doesn't direct, doesn't act, doesn't write.
 The dramaturg holds the space in which meaning is made.

 AI is becoming every discipline's dramaturg.
-It can retrieve, synthesize, pattern-match, and propose.
+It can retrieve, synthesize, pattern-match, and propose — reasoning, in effect, over a learned surrogate of human practice.
 But it cannot make the situated judgment that transforms information into understanding.
 This conference asks: where exactly is that boundary, and how do we design systems that respect it?

 Three protagonists engage through a facilitator.
 Distinguished listeners respond.
 The audience makes meaning.
 No debate — genuine encounter.
 The format is designed to produce insight that neither monologue nor panel discussion can reach.